zoehendershot/dp1-diy-spotify/README.md

 The first way to test your Lambda function is by uploading one of your song metadata files (`.json`) into the S3 bucket.
 Check to see if your function executed well, or not, by looking into the CloudWatch logs for your function.

 If you are having serious problems with the SQL `INSERT` command, you can always create a separate piece of Python to run and execute by hand, in order to debug your syntax and structure.
+Knowing that your Lambda function will be given the `bucket` and `key` value, you can simulate that in a separate code snippet to test fetching the JSON file, reading it, extracting its values, and pushing those into a new SQL INSERT statement.

 ## STEP EIGHT - Submit Your Work